-- Start with the question why?
-If you have a good plan centred around the question “why”, you are half way to the finish line.
-The “why” should be the center of your motivation and if you cannot answer the question “why”, then you will like not maintain motivation.
-Develop your motivation before your start, and you will be more likely to succeed.
+- Start with the question of why?
+If you have an excellent plan centered around the question “why,” you are halfway to the finish line.
+The “why” should be the center of your motivation, and if you cannot answer the question “why,” then you will like not to maintain motivation.
+Develop your motivation before you start, and you will be more likely to succeed.
 Once you clarify your goals and motivation, you’ll find a drive from within to complete your tasks.

 - Commit to your plan and do it publically.
 I have heard this referred to going all in and using a public declaration to turn up the pressure.
 Dieters who have the highest level of motivation commit themselves to a plan and stick to it.
 We all tend to take it easy and lose motivation if we do not have something keeping us accountable.

 - Develop or plan your routine.
 Developing a routine that you can stick to is one key to success.
 If your routine is maintainable and realistic, you will lose motivation.
 The routine should inspire you each day to keep moving toward your goal.
 I start my day with exercise, coffee, and a smoothie.
 If I stick to this plan 5-6 days a week, I have met my goal, and it prevents me from straying from my diet goals.
 The exercise improves my focus and calms me.
 This stress reduction reduces the negative energy that induces dietary splurges.